 This site currently hosted by freeola.
 This includes webspace that has an unlimited storage capacity.
 Also unlimited emails and no bandwidth limitations this service comes from freeola.The weather station has an extra sensor consisting of a solar radiation sensor. the equipment came from the UK weathershop based in eastborne.

-The computer specifications are the following. running Windows Server 2016 with Weatherlink, Weather display being the primary software operating the website Virtual VP allows multiple programs to talk to the weather station at the same time.
-This machine has 8gb soon to be 12gb of ECC (Error Correcting) Memory, Intel Xeon CPU, Redundant Power Supply 1kw each and the storage drives are in a Raid 1 mirroring congifuration. the power supply is backed up via a Trust 1300VA (800 Watt) UPS (Uninteruptable power suply) incase of mains failure.
+The computer specifications are the following.
+1u Rack mount Dell R310 Server running Windows Server 2016 with Weatherlink, Weather display being the primary software operating the website Virtual VP allows multiple programs to talk to the weather station at the same time.
+This machine has 12gb of ECC (Error Correcting) Memory, Intel Xeon CPU, Redundant Power Supply 1kw each and the storage drives are in a Raid 1 mirroring congifuration. the power supply is backed up via a Trust 1300VA (800 Watt) UPS (Uninteruptable power suply) incase of mains failure.
 It will support the server and weather station for upto 33 minutes before safely shutting down the Server.

 The Ip Camera is a Axis 211 Ip webcam directly connected to our router and switchgear This webcam retails for £400 It has a maximum capacity of 20 viewers after this a blank image will be displayed and you will be requested to come back later for live feeds.